KxSystems/docs/docs/ml/automl/ug/proc.md

 :fontawesome-brands-github:
 [KxSystems/automl](https://github.com/kxsystems/automl)

-The procedures outlined below describe the steps required to prepare extracted features for training a model, perform cross validation to determine the most generalizable model and optimize the best model using grid search.
+The procedures outlined below describe the steps required to prepare extracted features for training a model, perform cross validation to determine the most generalizable model and optimize this model using grid search.
 These steps follow on from the [data preprocessing methods](preproc.md).

 The following are the procedures completed when the default system configuration is deployed:

-1. Feature extraction is performed using either FRESH or normal feature extraction methods.
+1. Feature extraction is performed using FRESH, normal or NLP feature extraction methods.
-2. Significance tests are applied to extracted features to determine those most relevant for model training.
+2. Feature significance tests are applied to extracted features in order to determine those features most relevant for model training.
 3. Data is split into training, validation and testing sets.
 4. Cross-validation procedures are performed on a selection of models.
 5. Models are scored using a predefined performance metric, based on the problem type (classification/regression), with the best model selected and scored on the validation set.
-6. Best model saved following optimization using grid search procedures.
+6. Best model saved following optimization using hyperparameter searching procedures.

 ## Feature extraction

-Feature extraction is the process of building derived or aggregate features from a dataset in order to provide a more suitable or useful input for machine learning algorithms.
-Within the automated machine learning framework, there are currently 2 types of feature extraction available, FRESH and normal feature extraction.
+Feature extraction is the process of building derived or aggregate features from a dataset in order to provide the most useful inputs for a machine learning algorithms.
+Within the automated machine learning framework, there are currently 3 types of feature extraction available, FRESH, normal and NLP feature extraction.

 ### FRESH